 What are the types of a silicon-based hardware root of trust?

 In contrast, a hardware-based programmable root of trust is built around a CPU.
-Performing all the functions of a state machine-based solution, a programmable root of trust can also execute a more complex set of security functions.
+Performing all the functions of a firmware-controlled solution, a programmable root of trust can also execute a more complex set of security functions.
 A programmable root of trust is versatile and upgradable, enabling it to run entirely new cryptographic algorithms and secure applications to meet evolving attack vectors.

 What are the benefits of a programmable hardware root of trust?